GitHub and Git

 2 Quick Start

-Here are the steps for getting started with GitHub at NOAA Fisheries with detailed instructions in the subsections.
+Here are the steps for getting started with GitHub and GitHub Enterprise at NOAA Fisheries with detailed instructions in the subsections.
+See the GitHub Governance Users Page for more information on on-boarding.

 - Create a GitHub user account with your NOAA email.